The Application Process

 STEP 4.
 UCAS application

-All applications must be submitted through UCAS by 6pm GMT on the 15th October; applications will not be accepted after this date.
+All applications must be submitted through UCAS by 6pm GMT on 15th October; applications will not be accepted after this date.

 STEP 5.
 Interviews